jessfraz/blog/content/post/the-life-of-a-data-byte.md

 Let’s fast forward to 1977 when the Commodore PET, the first (successful) mass-market personal computer, was released.
 Built-in to the PET was a Commodore 1530 Datasette, meaning data plus cassette.
-The PET converted data into analog sound signals that were then stored on cassettes.
+The PET converted data into analog sound signals that were then stored on cassettes[^16].
 This made for a cost-effective and reliable storage solution, albeit very slow.
-Our small databyte could be transferred at a rate of around 60-70 bytes per second.
+Our small databyte could be transferred at a rate of around 60-70 bytes per second[^17].
 The cassettes could hold about 100 kilobytes per 30-minute side, with 2 sides per tape.
-For example, you could fit about 2 of these 55 KB images on one side of the cassette.
-The datasette also appeared in the Commodore VIC-20 and Commodore 64.
+For example, you could fit about 2 of [these 55 KB images](/img/rick-roll.jpg)[^18] on one side of the cassette.
+The datasette also appeared in the
+Commodore VIC-20 and Commodore 64.

 ## 1978